Get Started Here!

 When I say that you can use good debt to accrue assets, I am NOT talking about so-called “interest arbitrage.”
 This is the idea that if you have, say, a car loan for 5%, you minimally pay the car note and instead invest in index funds with a yield of 7%.
 Some people are in favor of this as rationally it makes sense to take the extra 2% return that you will get.

 I am not saying interest arbitrage is right or wrong.
-That’s a discussion for another post and in the end, it is always a personal decision.
+That’s another question and discussion that I answer here.

 I am just saying that interest arbitrage is not an example of using good debt to buy income-producing assets.
 Remember, good debt pays you to take it on.
 In the example above, you car note is, by definition, bad debt.
 You are not paid to take it on.
 Even if you are employing interest arbitrage.
 Imagine, if you didn’t have the car loan, you would have gains of 7% instead of 2%.